splunk/public-o11y-docs/gdi/microsoft-sql-server/microsoft-sql-server.md

 ## Description

-The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the Microsoft SQL Server monitor via the Smart Agent receiver.
+The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the Microsoft SQL Server monitor via the Smart Agent Receiver.
 This monitor sends metrics from Microsoft SQL Server instances.
 The monitor is based on the `sqlserver` plugin.

 To use the monitor, you need to create login credentials in the Microsoft SQL Server host.
 To create this login, follow these steps: